civanm/DrawingTool/README.md

 ##Solution Details

 - Application was built in VisualStudio 2013, Using .Net framework 4.5
-- There are two way to run it:
+- There are two ways to see it running?:
   - via web in http://drawing-tool.azurewebsites.net/
   - A console Application: /ConsoleDrawingApp project
 - Core application resides in DrawinLibrary project.